WebAhead/master-reference/coursebook/general/research-presentation-guidance.md

 - Try to treat your slides' text as **prompts**.
 It'll stop you from just reading off the board!

 #### Code snippets :computer:
-- We reccommend using these wherever possible - it can often be difficult to grasp a concept without seeing **an example** in code.
+- We recommend using these wherever possible - it can often be difficult to grasp a concept without seeing **an example** in code.
 - Walk through code **line by line**, and **slowly**!

 #### Make it interactive :dizzy: